 Prior to the close of the Merger, due to the absence of an active market for Private Ocuphire's common stock, the Company utilized methodologies in accordance with the framework of the American Institute of Certified Public Accountants' Technical Practice Aid, Valuation of Privately-Held Company Equity Securities Issued as Compensation, to estimate the fair value of Private Ocuphire common stock.
-The valuation methodology included estimates and assumptions that required the Company's judgment.
-These estimates and assumptions included a number of objective and subjective factors, including external market conditions affecting the biotechnology industry sector, and the likelihood of achieving a liquidity event, such as an initial public offering ("IPO"), reverse merger or sale.
+The valuation methodology included estimates and assumptions included a number of objective and subjective factors, including external market conditions affecting the biotechnology industry sector, and the likelihood of achieving a liquidity event, such as an initial public offering ("IPO"), reverse merger or sale.
 Significant changes to the key assumptions used in the valuations resulted in different fair values of common stock at each valuation date.